Blizzzard1234/BachelorThesisInformatiks/README.md

 The core objective is to **minimize a cost function** that considers both the energy expended on control actions and the "cost" of being in an unstable state (represented by the AOSI value).

+Overall, 4 classes are provided:
+-**thesis.py** was used to reproduce the results from the paper by Kriouile et al., as well as the stability calculation for it
+-**plotter.py** Can execute one policy at a time and provide comprehencive results about it.
+Such as the exact AoSI run, the distribution, or the evolution of the cost, over both 1 and multiple runs as an average
+-**AllInOne.py** can create comparisons between the 3 models, as well as optimize for V functions.
+-**Run_multiple.py** can execute the AllInOne.py class multiple times, while changing the random seed, and time length.
+This makes it easier to run many long simulations in series and reduces the time you have to spend changing values.

 ---

 ## ✨ Features